Improwised/improwised.github.com/content/services/cloud-infrastructure-services.md

 - Vast knowledge of leading cloud platforms
 - Highest quality of service
 - Prompt support
-- Effortless transformation of business, solutions and operations
+- Effortless transformation of business, solutions, and operations
-- Hassle free deployment
+- Hassle-free deployment
-- Help you use complete potential of cloud
+- Help you use the complete potential of the cloud
 - Help you accelerate your time to market
 - Help you enjoy the flexibility of cloud
 - Transparent working model